erwanlem/eve/test/asm/src/asmat/README.md

 **-S** *limit*, **--functionsperfile** *limit*
 Limit the number of functions in *cpp* files.
 If the number of functions is greater than the limit it creates several *cpp* files that are compiled seperately.

+**--settings** *path*
+Defines a custom path to access settings file(s).
+If the path is a directory it executes the command for every file in the directory.
+If this option is not set by the user it searches `settings.json` in the current directory.

 **-t**
 Keeps temporary files after the process.
 Temporary files are files used to produce assembly code: